Immortal-Hak3r/ASK-Projects/README.md

-# kalori.py
+# ASK-Projects
-This is a ASK project for form 2 (pg 131)
+This is a repository for all of my Form 2 ASK Project All code in here are from ASK Book Text Form 2